Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 - Trailer stability control

-As for security, an alarm is available as an option on Icon models, and the rear door hinges are hidden to make accessing the rear a more difficult job for potential thieves.
+As for security, an alarm is available as an option on Icon models and is standard on the Design, while the rear door hinges are hidden to make accessing the rear a more difficult job for potential thieves.

 Which Toyota Proace City is best for me?